ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with weather data to assess how weather conditions affect expedition outcomes.
 We'll also adjust pipeline parameters to refine weather impact insights.

+We'll be learning about the following concepts:
+  1. How to change a flow's parameters

-To start open the `flows/weather_impact_analysis` folder in the File Explorer on the left.
+To start, open the `flows/5-weather_impact_analysis` folder in the File Explorer on the left.

 - **Data Sources**:
   - `data/expeditions_outcomes.csv`
   - `data/expeditions.csv`
   - `data/weather.csv`
 - **Components**:
+  - Read Components:
     - `expeditions_outcomes.yaml`
     - `expeditions.yaml`
     - `weather.yaml`
+  - Transforms:
     - `weather_impact_analysis_transform.sql.jinja`

 ### 2. Flow Walkthrough
 - **Read Components**

+  In this flow we're reading data from 3 different tables.
+Let's take a look at each of the components for these tables:

   - Open `components/expeditions_outcomes.yaml`.
   - Open `components/expeditions.yaml`.
   - Open `components/weather.yaml`.

   These components read data from our local files.
 We define the connection type as `local_files` and the path to the files in the data folder.
 We also define the parser as a CSV parser that expects a header row for each CSV file.

 - **Data Transformation**
   - Open `components/weather_impact_analysis_transform.sql.jinja`.